NethermindEth/Forta-Agents/Maker-Agents/Governance-Module/README.md

     - Is an unknown address
     - Is changed to a different address
     - Has less than 40000 MKR in approvals
+  - Severity is:
+    - set to "Low" when hat is changes
-  - Severity is always set to "high"
+    - set to "High" in other cases
-  - Type is always set to "suspicious"
+  - Type is always set to "Info"
   - The metadata can contains:
     - `hat` address (Always)
     - `previousHat` address (When the hat is changed)